nathanlane/industrialpolicyclass/README.md

 I do my best to answer e-mails quickly.
 If for some reason you do not get a response, just nudge me.
 Especially with remote teaching, it's not uncommon for things to fall through the cracks.

 __Office Hours__  -  I usually hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
-Where these would usually happen in my Merton College office, I will schedule regular Zoom drop-in sessions for this.
+I will provide a link to the Zoom office hours room for this.

 You can also schedule individual Zoom meetings with me for more extensive discussions.
 Just email me.

-### Office Hours Hilary Term

-Location: now to be held on Zoom or MS Teams.

-- Week 6 - Thursday, 5:00 PM - 6:00 PM
+- Week 6 - Thursday, 5:30 PM - 6:00 PM
-- Week 7 - Thursday, 5:00 PM - 6:00 PM
+- Week 7 - Thursday, 5:30 PM - 6:00 PM
-- Week 8 - Thursday, 5:00 PM - 6:00 PM
+- Week 8 - Thursday, 5:30 PM - 6:00 PM
-- Week 9 - Thursday, 5:00 PM - 6:00 PM
+- Week 9 - Thursday, 5:30 PM - 6:00 PM

 *********

 ## Schedule of Main Lectures.
-Tbhe main class each week will be a two-hour lectures.
-The main talks will usually broken into two topics or so.
+The main class each week will consist of a two-hour lecture.
+Lectures will usually be broken into two topics or so.
 Please note that the lectures may cover additional papers and omit some of those on the list.
 Each lecture will also have its own list of references, which I will give at the end of each set of lectures.

 If you are in doubt about what reading to do, please ask me.
 If you track the required readings, you will be set.
 I will try to post slides and/or notes after the lectures.